RasanenTapio/UEF-Tietava-Experiment/README.md

 Both  tick data and time series data with one minute intervals are available.

 ### Scripts and codes
 **Timeseries.sas** is used to generate evenly spaced time series from inhomogenous time series.
-File also includes code to generate some awesome plots.
+File **PriceVariationPlot.sas** includes code to generate awesome plots.
 **TestAlgorith.r** is used to test algorithm.
 Data generated with Timeseries.sas from trade data is used in algorithm testing.
 Alert is reported and results are plotted as fanchart and exported as csv.
 ### Sample Plots
 Some sample plots created with scripts and **PriceVariationPlot.sas** are included.